Camoroony/dissertation-2025/README.md

 # Hypertrophy EDU

-**Hypertrophy EDU** is a containerised full-stack AI application designed for educational content and data-driven hypertrophy training insights.
+**Hypertrophy EDU** is a full-stack AI application designed for educational content and data-driven hypertrophy training insights.
 The app includes:

 - A React-based frontend
 - A FastAPI backend